<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 4 Ideas to Love Where You Live When It's Not Your Turn for a PCS Move

-If you’ve been around the proverbial military block a time or two like my family has, you may be accustomed to pulling up stakes and moving along every few years.
+If you’ve been around the proverbial military block a time or two, as my family has, you may be accustomed to pulling up stakes and moving along every few years.
 Many of us crave the clean slate that a PCS offers, whether it’s exploring a new locale, looking for and settling into a new home, or simply leaving behind the overly familiar or less than ideal jobs or neighbor situations.

 But does this PCS season find you as the one left behind rather than the one moving on to new adventures?
 It can be difficult to be the last man (or woman) standing as you watch moving truck after moving truck leave the neighborhood or see your book or running club slowly dwindle away as the PCS season grinds on.
 But here you are…staying for another year or two when you’d much rather go.